Photos by South Dakota Tourism.

 Pierre's schools offer a year-round mentorship program that gives students hands-on opportunity working in the profession that interests them.

-The community includes St. Joseph parochial school and the Pierre Indian Learning Center.
+The community includes St. Joseph parochial school, For His Glory Christian school and the Pierre Indian Learning Center.
 An alternative education program is also operated in conjunction with The Right Turn.

 Elementary Schools